PandemiaProject/pandemia/README.md

 Reporters collect output data for visualization and analysis.

-A number of **WorldFactory** and **Component** examples are provided for the user.
+A number of **World Factory** and **Component** examples are provided for the user.
 In particular, for each **Component**, a default model is provided, as well as a void model in case the user does not wish for this component to be active during a simulation.
-Among the **WorldFactory** examples are **Global** and **GlobalGrid**.
+Among the **World Factory** examples are **Global** and **Global Grid**.
 Both factories model all the countries in the world, using air travel data to configure travel between countries.
-Whereas **Global** implements homogeneous mixing within each country, **GlobalGrid** implements a simple model of hetergeneous mixing, based on average household size and population density grids. **GlobalGrid** also allows the user to limit the simulation to a subset of countries.
+Whereas **Global** implements homogeneous mixing within each country, **Global Grid** implements a simple model of hetergeneous mixing, based on average household size and population density grids. **Global Grid** also allows the user to limit the simulation to a subset of countries.
 For both of these world factories, the recommended scale factor is 0.0005.